Deploy with TML APIs

 -

-Use Metadata APIs (/metadata/list in v1 or /metadata/search in v2.0) to get a filtered list of objects
+Use Metadata Search REST API /metadata/search to get a filtered list of objects for the release

 -